sseaman/skillVC/docs/README-OLD.md

 and can execute before and/or after an Intent Handler has been executed and can implement any (or all) of the following functions:
 * `executePre(svContext)` - Called before an Intent Handler is executed
-* `executePreOnError(svContext)` - Called before an Intent Handler is executed and an error occurred
 * `executePost(svContext)` - Called after an Intent Handler as executed
-* `executePostOnError(svContext)` - Called after an Intent Handler is executed and an error occurred

-**callback**
-As Filters could be preforming async operations, the use of a callback is required to tell SkillVC to continue with its execution flow.
-The callback to be used can be accessed in `svContext.filterChainCallback` and has two methods:
+As Filters could be preforming async operations, the use of a Promise is required to tell SkillVC to continue with its execution flow.
+The Promise should be returned from the Filter so that SkillVC can wait until its completion.
-* `success` - used if the Filter was successful
-* `failure` - used if the Filter had an error or wants to report some other type of issue

 Example:
 ```